sorbaathens/academic-website/content/authors/mike-bradshaw/_index.md

 - Trails Committee
 ---

-Mike Bradshaw is the current Vice President of SORBA-Athens as well as the Walker Park Trails Representative.
-Mike has been working on the trails at Walker Park since it was named EACP and puts in more volunteer hours than your average bear!
+Mike Bradshaw is the current President of SORBA-Athens as well as the Walker Park Trails Representative.
+Mike has been working on the trails at Walker Park since it was named EACP and among his other talents he puts in a lot of volunteer hours on our local trails every year.